helionmusic/launchpad_s_plus/README.md

 The API itself is entirely in the launchpad_s_plus package in the src folder.
 Take a look at that to see the source code for the API.
 Otherwise if you simply want to see how to use it, take a look at any of the Games or Tech Demos, or my personal favorite Piano.

+If you do not wish to compile the program yourself and just want to run it, I have added a runnable .jar and a wrapped .exe version of it in the 'compiled' folder, alone with an empty required database file that will track statistics and game results.
+Just keep in mind that you WILL need to have JRE installed to be able to run it.
+You can get that from http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html

 Now onto a little preview:

 Compiling and running the program, you will be met with a main window as follows, containing the various demos I've set up to demonstrate what was possible with the API, in the short time period I've had during the course.